Bart Groothuis: Political positions

 Groothuis has voiced the opinion that European legislation surrounding digitization is lagging behind the innovations and that the European tech sector has fallen behind those of other parts of the world.
 He opposes becoming technologically dependent on countries like China in a time when power is determined increasingly by technology.
 He has called for European investments to reverse course.
 Groothuis also advocates a strong European defense to deter attacks, but he has opposed a European army.

 Personal life

 Groothuis has been living in the South Holland town Voorburg since the late 2000s.
-He has a wife, who he met in 2004, and two daughters.
+He has a wife, whom he met in 2004, and two daughters.
 In his youth, Groothuis played football at the local club VV Reutum.
 He is a member of a local chapter of Lions Club.